Research Publications

 Necrotizing enterocolitis (NEC) is a severe inflammatory disease of the neonatal intestine, primarily affecting preterm infants.
 NEC is characterized by epithelial injury, microbial dysbiosis, and a dysregulated immune response, often resulting in intestinal necrosis and systemic inflammation. […]

-- Maternal COVID-19 Test Positivity and Outcomes of Extremely Preterm Infants in the Neonatal Intensive Care Unit
+- Maternal Coronavirus Disease 2019 Test Positivity and Neonatal Intensive Care Unit Outcomes for Infants Born Extremely Preterm

 CONCLUSIONS: Among infants <29 weeks' gestation, vertical transmission of SARS-CoV-2 was infrequent.
 Maternal SARS-CoV-2 positivity was associated with NEC but not with other infant outcomes or mortality.